-Frederick R. Hume, age 68, became President and Chief Executive Officer of Data I/O on February 23, 1999.
+Frederick R. Hume, age 69, became President and Chief Executive Officer of Data I/O on February 23, 1999.
 He has been a director of Data I/O since January 1999.
 From 1988 until his retirement in 1998, Mr. Hume was Vice President and General Manager of Keithley Instruments in Cleveland, Ohio.
 From 1972 to 1988, he held various management positions at John Fluke Manufacturing, including Group Vice President for Manufacturing and Research and Development.

 Mr. Hume has extensive test and measurement and programming industry operating, executive leadership, public company experience as well as experience as a director of various companies.
 He has a strong background in creating, communicating, executing and sustaining strategic initiatives.
-Additionally, Mr. Hume's role as our Chief Executive Officer gives him extensive knowledge of Data I/O as well as unique insights into our challenges, opportunities and operations, that the Board of Directors believes qualifies him to serve as a Data I/O director.
+Additionally, Mr. Hume's role as our Chief Executive Officer gives him extensive knowledge of Data I/O as well as unique insights into our challenges, opportunities and operations, that the Board of Directors believes qualifies him to serve as a director of Data I/O.

-Steven M. Quist, age 65, was appointed as a director of Data I/O in 2001.
+Steven M. Quist, age 66, was appointed as a director of Data I/O in 2001.
 Mr. Quist has been the Principal of Blackmore Peak Partners, a management consulting firm since 2003.
 From 1998 until 2003, he was President and Chief Executive Officer of CyberOptics Corporation, and a Director of CyberOptics Corporation from 1991 to 2004.
 From 1992 to 1998 he was President of Rosemount Inc., a subsidiary of Emerson Electric Co.
+(NYSE: EMR).
 Since 2000, Mr. Quist has been a director of Rimage Corporation.
-Also, Mr. Quist is a director of three privately held companies: ILX Lightwave Corporation, S2 Corporation, and Nervonix, Inc.
+Also, Mr. Quist is a director of two privately held companies: S2 Corporation, and Nervonix, Inc.

 Mr. Quist has held a variety of senior management positions, in 28 years at Emerson Electric and has served as a Chief Executive Officer of a public company for 5 years.
-The Board has benefited from Mr. Quist's significant business management experience, which includes extensive experience in technology and new product development, marketing, compensation and human resources, and corporate governance matters.
+Mr. Quist has significant business management experience, which includes extensive experience in technology and new product development, marketing, compensation and human resources, board, and corporate governance matters that the Board of Directors' believes qualifies him to serve as a director of Data I/O.

-William R. Walker, age 69, has been a director of Data I/O since October 2003.
+William R. Walker, age 70, has been a director of Data I/O since October 2003.
 From 1997 to 2009, Mr. Walker was the Chief Financial Officer, Secretary, Vice President of Hi/fn, Inc., a manufacturer of integrated circuits and software for storage and network infrastructure developers.
 From 1996 to 1997, he was the Chief Financial Officer, Secretary, Vice President of MMC Networks, Inc. From 1984 to 1996, Mr. Walker was Senior Vice President and Chief Financial Officer of Zilog, Inc.

-Mr. Walker has extensive semiconductor financial, executive leadership and public company experience; experience as a director on various boards; CFO and financial expert experience; and extensive knowledge of Data I/O, that the Board of Directors' believes qualifies him to serve as a director of Data I/O.
+Mr. Walker has extensive semiconductor financial, executive leadership and public company experience; experience as a director on various boards; CFO and financial expert experience; and extensive knowledge of Data I/O that the Board of Directors' believes qualifies him to serve as a director of Data I/O.